 - Try something like rolaids or tums before resorting to a more extreme digestive aid – and consult your doctor before starting a new routine.

-These are my personal enemy among the disruptors, as I was addicted to diet soda for years.
-And products like sucralose, saccharin, aspartame, and other non-nutritive artificial sweeteners can be just as bad for your health as sugar – but without the bad rap.
+Products like sucralose, saccharin, aspartame, and other non-nutritive artificial sweeteners can be just as bad for your health as sugar – but without the bad rap.
 After all, they change the gut microbiome, not just by killing good bacteria, but by allowing the bad ones to thrive.

 And, it’s ironic … artificial sweeteners were created in order to help you lose weight, but the truth is they encourage the opposite.